bjornvester/wsdl2java-gradle-plugin/README.md

 ## Requirements and limitations
 The plugin currently requires Gradle 5.4 or later.
-I will make it work with earlier versions as well soon.
+I hope to make it work with earlier versions as well at some point.

 It has been tested with Java 8 and Java 11.
-I don't know if any other version will work.

 It is currently not possible to customize the CXF code generation tool.
 This will be implemented later.